jjoeldaniel/keyphrases.rs/README.md

 ### License

-mapwords.rs is licensed under the WTFPL License.
+keyphrases.rs is licensed under the WTFPL License.
 See the [LICENSE](https://github.com/jjoeldaniel/mapwords.rs/blob/main/LICENSE) file for more details.